Welcome to our End Duchenne fundraising site.

-For the last six years, with your generous help, we have raised more than £56,000 for Duchenne UK.
+For the last six or seven years, with your generous help, we have raised more than £59,000 for Duchenne UK.
 Please click the links or read on to see why…

 Who has inspired this effort?

 The cheeky boy in the pictures above, is Tom.
 He is now 13.
 He is the son of our amazing friends Becky and Gary.
 When he was 4 years old, just a few days after his little sister, Amy, was born, Tom’s family was given the life-shattering news that Tom had Duchenne Muscular Dystrophy.

 Duchenne is a severe, progressive and currently terminal disease.
 It is a truly heartbreaking condition, in which previously physically able children experience gradual and permanent wasting of their muscles, eventually rendering them unable to move.
 It is a genetic disease, which, because of the way it is inherited, primarily affects boys.
 There is currently no known cure.
-Those affected require a wheelchair by 10 -12 years old and usually die by their late teens or early twenties as their heart and breathing muscles become affected.
+Those affected require a wheelchair by mid teens and usually die by their mid twenties, as their heart and breathing muscles become affected.

-Tom is now beginning to struggle with many physical activities.
-He can no longer climb stairs and sometimes finds it difficult to get up when he has fallen.
+Tom is now unable to walk or sit up from lying down.
 His family completed a crowdfund campaign to raise the £12,500 they needed to buy him an off-road wheelchair to enable him to enjoy the countryside around his home with his family and his new assistance dog.
 They lived in a caravan for more than two years as they rebuilt their home to cater for Tom’s current and future needs.
 They are having to face a desperately uncertain future under the ethos of “hope for the best but plan for the worst”.